Aunt Sally: Modern rules

 The game bears some resemblance to a coconut shy or skittles, but with teams.
-Each team consists of eight players.
+Each team consists of eight players or five players depending on the local league.

-The ball is on a short plinth about 4 to 6 inches (100 to 150 mm) high by 3 inches (75 mm) diameter, known as the "dolly", which is placed on a dog-legged metal spike about 30 to 40 inches (750 mm to 1000 mm) high.
+The ball is on a short plinth about 4 to 6 inches (100 to 150 mm) high by 3 inches (75 mm) diameter, known as the "dolly", which is placed on a dog-legged metal spike (the swivel) about 30 to 40 inches (750 mm to 1000 mm) high.
 Players throw sticks or short battens, about 18 by 2 inches (450 x 50 mm) at the dolly, from ten yards away, trying to knock it off without hitting the spike.
 Successfully hitting the dolly off is known as a "doll"; however, if the spike is hit first, then the score does not count and is called an "iron".
+A zero score (after 6 sticks are thrown) is known as a "blob" and marked with an X on the scoreboard.
+If all legs are a blob the person is a "blobber".